NiotoMOto/guillemoto.io/README.md

 # install dependencies
 $ npm install # Or yarn install

-# serve with hot reload at localhost:3000
+# serve with hot reload at localhost:3000 with dev: true in nuxt.config.js
-$ npm run dev
+$ npm start

 # build for production and launch server
 $ npm run build